carpentries/carpentrycon/CarpentryConnects/AtoZofCCMcr2019.md

 #### Slack

 We are on Slack: [https://ccmcr19.slack.com](https://ccmcr19.slack.com).
 Join us there to connect and communicate with the organisers and participants of CarpentryConnect Manchester.
-We will be actively using the various channels for continuing discussions, and documenting them to summerise different aspects of the conference.
+We will be actively using the various channels for continuing discussions and documenting them to summarise different aspects of the conference.
 Also, you can install Slack apps to have access to these channels through your phone.

 #### Special requirements